 Duke Law requires that you reveal knowledge of all disciplinary charges, and any arrests, criminal charges, or criminal convictions (except arrests, criminal charges or criminal convictions that have been expunged from your record).
 When in doubt, you should err on the side of full disclosure as subsequent discovery of a failure to fully and accurately answer these questions may have serious consequences.
 You have an ongoing obligation to report any conduct that would require you to answer "yes" to any of the questions in this section during the pendency of your application.
 If you are admitted, the obligation to report conduct applicable to the questions in this section continues until your first day of class at Duke Law School.

 If you answer yes to any of these questions, you will be required to provide an explanation.
 Include details, the current status of any disciplinary action or judicial sanctions, and the final resolution of the issues involved.
-In addition, if you answer yes to Question 3 (disciplinary action) in this section, you will be required to have your dean, registrar, department supervisor, judicial officer, or academic officer with access to official records from your institution must submit a letter directly to the Office of Admissions providing complete information about the incident.
+In addition, if you answer yes to the disciplinary conduct question, you will be required to have your dean, registrar, department supervisor, judicial officer, or academic officer with access to official records from your institution must submit a letter directly to the Office of Admissions providing complete information about the incident.

 Applications will not be processed without an electronic signature agreeing to the Conditions and certifying that the information is true and complete.
 You are obligated to notify the Office of Admissions immediately of any change in the information provided.

 If you are applying for the binding Early Decision cycle, you must also check the Early Decision Certification checkbox.

 |Notification Date||December 31, 2014||January 31, 2015|